Helsinki Pre-Moot is approaching!

 How was your Vis Moot year?

 Ina: Fun, educational, at times difficult, crazy – you name it!
-I participated in the Vis Moot as a member of the team of the University of Helsinki just last year.
+I participated in the Vis Moot as a member of the team of the University of Helsinki in 2017.
 We worked crazy hard and learned a lot about law, ourselves, and presentation skills, for example.
 Thankfully, I had the most incredible team to share the journey with, as locking six people into a small room at the library for half a year certainly was the ultimate Big Brother experience.
 After our release from the library, we also got to travel to pre-moots in some amazing cities in Europe and Asia and take part in the great Helsinki Pre-Moot as well – thank you to our sponsors once again!
 The whole experience was also very rewarding in the end, as we took home the trophy for our memorandum for respondent from the Vis East Moot, and I was also awarded an honourable mention in the category of best individual oralist in the oral rounds in Vienna.

 Anna-Maria: It was the year I actually decided to become a litigation lawyer.
 I did the Vis Moot as a member of the team of the University of Vienna during my Erasmus exchange year.
 In Finland, I had always worked in parallel to my studies, and in Vienna, I had all the time in the world to devote to my courses, the best of which was the moot.
 I was fortunate enough to get to be a part of a fantastic team, and we delved into the work headfirst, spending evenings and weekends at the university in Seminar Room 53 working on our briefs and pleadings.
 The experience taught me the basics of how to hone an argument, draft a brief, and make the most of team work – but most of all, I discovered the joys of oral advocacy.
 As a team, we won awards for both our submissions and made it to the finals, and I’ll never forget the experience of pleading on stage in front of all the mooties.
 Personally, I was awarded the Martin Domke Award for Best Oralist, as a result of which I was offered an internship in London to work in international arbitration.
 I don’t think I would be doing what I do today if it weren’t for the moot.